songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_architecture.md

 Encrypting secret data with a locally managed key protects against an etcd compromise, but it fails to protect against a host compromise.

 To address this Kubernetes can use Managed (KMS) key storage: The KMS provider uses envelope encryption: Kubernetes encrypts resources using a data key, and then encrypts that data key using the managed encryption service.
 Kubernetes generates a unique data key for each resource.
 The API server stores an encrypted version of the data key in etcd alongside the ciphertext; when reading the resource, the API server calls the managed encryption service and provides both the ciphertext and the (encrypted) data key.
-Within the managed encryption service, the provider use a key encryption key to decipher the data key, deciphers the data key, and finally recovers the plain text.
+Within the managed encryption service, the provider uses a key encryption key to decipher the data key, deciphers the data key, and finally recovers the plain text.
 Communication between the control plane and the KMS requires in-transit protection, such as TLS.

-Kubernetes natively supports integration with external KMS providers like [HashiCorp Vault](https://github.com/hashicorp/vault), modern KMS tools have functions for data encryption, dynamic secrets, revocation and renawal of secrets.
+Kubernetes natively supports integration with external KMS providers like [HashiCorp Vault](https://github.com/hashicorp/vault), modern KMS tools have functions for data encryption, dynamic secrets, revocation and renewal of secrets.